inoc603/KanColleNode/README.md

 A KanColle viwer written in Node.js.

-Currently the app is wrapped as a cross-platform desktop application using (nw.js)[nwjs-home], working on Windows, OSX and Linux.
+Currently the app is wrapped as a cross-platform desktop application using [nwjs], working on Windows, OSX and Linux.

 ## FEATURES